Get insider access

 8.4

 The Sony X90L/X90CL is a mid-range 4k TV released in 2023.
 It replaces the Sony X90K/X90CK and sits above entry-level models like the Sony X85L and the Sony X77L/X77CL.
 Unlike the higher-end Sony X93L/X93CL, it doesn't feature a Mini LED backlight but does have a full array local dimming feature.
 It offers a great selection of features typically found on higher-end Sony TVs, including hands-free voice control, an S-Center speaker input, and an ATSC 3.0 tuner for up to 4k broadcast support.
 It's powered by Sony's Cognitive Processor XR, designed to improve overall image processing and upscaling.
 It also has HDMI 2.1 bandwidth and variable refresh rate (VRR) support for gamers, so you can take full advantage of the latest consoles.
-It's available in sizes ranging from 55 inches to a massive 98-inch model, so there's something for everyone.
+We bought and tested the 65-inch model, but it's available in sizes ranging from 55 inches to a massive 98-inch model, so there's something for everyone.

 Our Verdict